PhamTrungHieu2001/Covid/README.md

 ## Project Overview

 This project focuses on analyzing COVID-19 cases across various countries from January 2020 to April 2021 using SQL.
-The goal is to provide insights into the spread of the virus, the impact on different regions, and trends over time.
+The goal is to provide insights into:
+1. The number of deaths and cases of each country
+2. The number of deaths and cases every day
+3. Daily infection rate
+4. Daily mortality rate
+5. Daily vaccination rate

 ## Data Source